As your Philips EE system starts to age, this often becomes apparent through the following two symptoms:

 Please feel free to download the PPT file below and make your own adaptations as you see fit.
 The file contains also a few hints on how to print properly (scaling need, type of sticker paper etc.).
 Apart from a pair of scissors, a small, very sharp cutting knife is useful here too ... .

-Note: The current file is only an early, draft version, but I intend to extend it with more designs, including those for the standard Philips EE ones.
+Note: The current file is extend it with more designs, including those for the standard Philips EE transistors and varicap.

-Link to the file (draft v1): Philips EE Sticker PPT
+Link to the file: Philips EE Sticker PPT

-As a final step, a fixative layer has to be sprayed (in several steps) to protect the printed layer from being damaged in use (as I experieced myself).
+As a first step before soldering components , a fixative layer has to be sprayed (in several steps) to protect the printed layer from being damaged by the heat of soldering components (as I experienced myself) and also to protect in use.
 For this I have used an acrylate-based spray used for protecting sensitive artwork called "Fixatief" from Van Beek Artsupplies.
 I applied it six times in total, with a 15 mins drying period in between.
 In the process I covered a few critical components (LEDs, etc) with a tissue/foam to avoid it being in contact with the spray.

 Here follows an impression of my application of the stickers, mainly to integrate new components in the Philips EE system as "lookalikes", showing that this works really well.